zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 “It is the most sinful of it, the fierce doer with the voice of the bandage.
 No.

 “That hell is the body of the vaunted is like fire.
-Behold of the hardness of the karma, its ash or mesh No.
+Behold of the hardness of the kamma, its ash or mesh No.

 “Run to the east, then run to Aparandim, run north, and then south